deammion/Engr-Project/architecture_design/architecture-design.md

 **Logical:** The logical viewpoint involves the functionality that the system provides to the end user.

-**Development:** The development viewpoint illustrates the system from a developers perspective and involves the software mananagement of the project.
+**Development:** The development viewpoint illustrates the system from a developers perspective and involves the software management of the project.

 **Process:** The process viewpoint involves the system processes and how they communicate and run.
 This view addresses the concurrency, distribution, integrator, performance and scalability of the project.